ZenithVal/OSCLeash/README.md

 ### Physbone Parameters

-The list of the parameters your leashes are using. <br/>If you had two leashes, your list might look like this:
+The list of the parameters your leashes are using. <br/>If you had three leashes, your list might look like this:

 ```json
         "PhysboneParameters":